Peter Dudley

-Peter Dudley (21 June 1935 - 20 October 1983) was an English character actor best known for his role as Bert Tilsley in the ITV television series Coronation Street; a role he played from 1979 until his death in 1983.
+Peter Dudley (21 June 1935 - 20 October 1983) was an English character actor best known for his role as Bert Tilsley in the ITV soap opera Coronation Street; a role he played from 1979 until his death in 1983.

-Early life and career
+Early life

+Peter Dudley was born on 21 June 1935 in Manchester, England.
+He was the son of Charles and Jane (née Joyce) Dudley, and had two brothers and two sisters.

-As a child, Dudley harboured a desire to become an actor, but after leaving school, he began his working life as a doffer in a local mill—but this job lasted only two days.
+As a child, Dudley harboured a desire to become an actor, but after leaving school, he began his working life as a doffer in a local mill.
+However, this only job lasted two days.
 He then took a job in a grocer's shop before he joined the Bolton Hippodrome where he stayed for six months.
-He then worked as a window dresser and a salesman before doing his national service with the army.
+Dudley then worked as a window dresser and a salesman before doing his national service with the army.

+Career

 After leaving the army, Dudley returned to acting with the Oldham Repertory Company and at the University Theatre in Manchester.
 He also became a leading actor with Manchester's Library Theatre Company.
-He made his first appearances on Coronation Street in the late 1960s, first playing a waiter and later a delivery man.
-He appeared in a small part as a lorry driver in the film The Ragman's Daughter (1972) and on television in The Siege of Golden Hill (1975), Against The Crowd, Have Bird Will Travel, Here I Stand, Shabby Tiger, Strangers and Crown Court.
-He also played two further small roles in Coronation Street during this time, as Duggie Bowker in 1973 and as Donald Anderson in 1978.
-After these bit parts, he was eventually cast as series regular Bert Tilsley, appearing from January 1979 onwards.
+He made his first appearances on the soap opera Coronation Street in the late 1960s, first playing a waiter and later a delivery man.

+Dudley appeared in a small part as a lorry driver in the film The Ragman's Daughter in 1972 and on television in The Siege of Golden Hill, Against The Crowd, Have Bird Will Travel, Here I Stand, Shabby Tiger, Strangers and Crown Court throughout the 1970s.
+He played two further small roles in Coronation Street during this time, as Duggie Bowker in 1973 and as Donald Anderson in 1978.
+After these bit parts, Dudley was eventually cast as series regular Bert Tilsley, appearing from January 1979 onwards.
 Bert was the husband of Ivy Tilsley (played by Lynne Perrie) and father of Brian Tilsley (played by Christopher Quinten).